On Oct 14, 2021, at 4:20 AM, email@example.com wrote:

 Bitcoin is on a mission to become global base money, similar to how gold was global base money until the beginning of the 20th century.

-I spend most of my waking hours thinking about Bitcoin and developing software for the Bitcoin ecosystem, and I can say that I spend effectively zero time on anything else in the space.
-I outright ignore almost all of "crypto" and simply focus on having a growing bitcoin-denominated net worth.
+I've spent a lot of time thinking about Bitcoin and developing software for the Bitcoin ecosystem and relatively little time on anything else in the space.
+I've come to ignore almost all of "crypto" and simply focus on having a growing bitcoin-denominated net worth.

 There are a couple exceptions that are worth mentioning, i.e. non-Bitcoin coins and tokens that I believe do matter or are worth understanding.